Wiziard38/Mastermind/README.md

 # Mastermind

 ## Introduction
-This is a second year project to build a functional mastermind, and in particular to develop efficient versions of the codemaker and the codebreaker.
+This is a second year project to build a functional [mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)), and in particular to develop efficient versions of the codemaker and the codebreaker.
 At first we just coded functions that would work, then in a second time we had to go further.
 For that, we implemented a version of codemaker that can cheat, in a subtle and invisible way.
 On the other hand, we implemented a version of the codebreaker which had for objective to be the most optimized possible, in the worst case.

 The general operation is quite simple: